geoext/geoext1/docsrc/primers/openlayers-primer.rst

 this case, we're adding the `Blue Marble data set
 <http://earthobservatory.nasa.gov/Features/BlueMarble/>`_ provided by NASA.

-In **line 2** we provide "Blue Marble" as the name of the layer.
+In **line 2** we provide "Global Imagery" as the name of the layer.
 This can be anything, and is only used to reference the layer on screen.

 In **line 3** we provide the location of the WMS server tasked with providing the images.
-Here, we use a GeoServer instance located at ``sigma.openplans.org``\ .
+Here, we use a GeoWebCache instance located at ``maps.opengeo.org``\ .

 In **line 4** we provide extra parameters for the WMS server.
 Since many servers host different data sets, we need to specify which set we'd like.
 We do this by